dewcked/dewcked.github.io/_posts/2014-08-22-jekyll-clean-theme.md

 It uses Disqus for comments and includes Google Analytics support.
 Both of these features are disabled by default and can be enabled via \_config.yml.
 You can also rip this code out of the templates if you like (footer.html and post.html).
 The beauty of Jekyll - keep things clean...
-Jekyll Clean! :music:
+Jekyll Clean! :pepe:

 The theme works well on mobile phones, using a collapsable nav bar and hiding the sidebar.
 The links pane in the sidebar is available on mobile through the nav menu,